How to Play Bocce Ball: Everything You Ever Wanted to Know

 Bocce has been called many other names — lawn bowling, nine pins, skittles, and petanque, to name a few.
 The French, meanwhile, use the name “Boule Lyonnaise.”

 Though it may have many different names, the game is played across the globe in almost the same way as it was millennia ago.
-It’s not very common to find something in contemporary culture that reflects its origins from thousands of years ago, but this game holds true.

 From Egyptian Tombs to the Roman Empire

-What we do know is that through the centuries, bocce spread out of Egypt and across Asia Minor.
+Through the centuries, bocce spread out of Egypt and across Asia Minor.
 Around 600 B.C., Greeks were learning how to play bocce ball.
 And they eventually passed the game to the Romans.

-Initially, bocce ball was prohibited to people of lesser nobility.
+Initially, bocce ball was prohibited for people of lesser nobility.
 The upper class believed that playing the game diverted the working class’ attention from more important tasks, such as training for battle and manufacturing supplies.

 However, despite many attempts to ban the sport, bocce eventually became a popular public game.
 Everyone was learning how to play bocce ball, and it was accessible to those from all walks of life.